jyoungeconomics/curves/README.md

 Method 5: transform the grades with an affine function to achieve a specified minimum and average

 Finally, the code implements all 5 methods and stacks them side-by-side for the instructor to compare the distributions (e.g. desired proportion of A's, F's).
-Addiitonally, each row (student) is averaged across each column (curved grade for that studen) to give a "split the difference" curve between the 5 mechanisms.
+Addiitonally, each row (student) is averaged across each column (curved grade for that student) to give a "split the difference" curve between the 5 mechanisms.